SoulSnad/AppAttack-upskilling/README.md

 This repository contains several recommended resources for upskilling in penetration testing and secure code review.

-For juniors on boarding a relevant resources can be found within the directory of "AppAttack-upskilling/src/content/docs/guides/"
+For juniors on-boarding or anyone who wants to do upskilling, all relevant resources can be found within the directory of "AppAttack-upskilling/src/content/docs/guides/"